nadya-soto/nadya-soto/README.md

 ## 👋 Hi there

-I'm ✨**Jocelyn**✨ a **Data Scientist & Data Analyst** passionate about extracting insights from data, building machine learning models, and optimizing business processes.
+I'm ✨**Jocelyn**✨ a **Data Scientist & Analyst** passionate about extracting insights from data, building machine learning models, and optimizing business processes.
 My background in **applied mathematics, NLP, and cloud computing** allows me to tackle challenges in data science and analytics with a strong problem-solving mindset.

 ---